-As part of a governmental constraints analysis, housing elements must analyze constraints on the development, maintenance and improvement of housing for persons with disabilities.
 This includes a review of zoning and land use policies and practices to ensure compliance with fair housing laws.
 A provision for group homes which can provide care for six or more persons with disabilities is contained in the new Zoning Ordinance as Residential Care Facilities, which are conditionally permitted in the R-1 and R-2 zones.
+Below is a review of Dorris' existing regulations for group homes, (Table B-4), and procedures for reasonable accommodation, -(Table B-5).
+Table B-4 is a checklist for the City of Dorris analyzing potential constraints on housing for group homes applying persons with disabilities pursuant to standards of SB 520 (2002) and HCD's Group Home Technical Advisory of December 2022

 In accordance with state law, the City must allow licensed community care facilities for six or fewer persons in any area zoned for residential use and may not require licensed care facilities serving six or fewer individuals to obtain conditional use permits or variances that are not required of other family dwellings.

-The City's Zoning Ordinance complies with fair housing law because it does not restrict occupancy based on relationship.
-The definition of "Family" in Section 17.08.920 refers to the definition of "Household" which is defined as "One or more persons, whether or not related by blood, marriage or adoption, sharing a dwelling unit".
+The City's Zoning Ordinance complies with fair housing law because it does not restrict occupancy based on relationship, impose a zoning limit on the number of unrelated people, and does not overly scrutinize living arrangements.
+The Dorris Zoning Ordinance does not contain a separate definition of family; rather \Parthe definition of "Family" in Section 17.08.920-18.08.930 refers directs readers to the definition of "Household", which defines "household" which is defined as "One or more persons, whether or not related by blood, marriage or adoption, sharing a dwelling unit" (pursuant to the Dorris Zoning Ordinance, Chapter 18.08.1220).